 Are you interested in booking me as a speaker?
 Please!
-I generally have optimistic stories about the rise of digital technology, but I’m not naïve.
+I generally have optimistic stories about the rise of digital technology and Artificial intelligence, but I’m not naïve.
 I also mention the possible threats.
 Would you like to see more about what I do as a speaker?
 Then have a look here and here.
 Do you have any further questions?
 Please do not hesitate to contact me.
 I also like to give international talks.

 My book ‘De digitale butler – Kansen en bedreigingen van kunstmatige intelligentie’ [English: ‘The digital butler – opportunities and threats posed by artificial intelligence] has been in stores since October 2017.